O. P. Heggie

 17 September 1877 – 7 February 1936), billed as O. P. Heggie, was an Australian film and theatre actor best known for portraying the hermit who befriends the Monster in the film Bride of Frankenstein (1935).
 He was born Otto Peters Heggie at Angaston, South Australia to a local pastoralist.
 He was educated at Whinham College and the Adelaide Conservatoire of Music.
 He died in Los Angeles of pneumonia.
-He is buried at Woodside Cemetery, Yarmouth Port, Barnstable County, Massachusetts.
+He is buried at Woodside Cemetery in Yarmouth Port, Massachusetts.

 Career

 Heggie appeared in local amateur dramatic companies before leaving his clerk position with the Union Bank, to pursue a career in acting and make his debut in Stolen Kisses in 1899 at the Theatre Royal, Adelaide.